Clon1998/mobileraker_companion/README.md

 ```

-By default the companion searches for a `Mobileraker.conf` file in:
+The Companion searches for a `Mobileraker.conf` file in the following locations (in order of precedence):
 1. `~/Mobileraker.conf`
 2. `<mobileraker_companion DIR>/mobileraker.conf`
 3. `~/klipper_config/mobileraker.conf`

-A single companion instance can support multiple printers.
-Just add more printer sections to your config!
+A single Companion instance can support multiple printers.
+To configure multiple printers, add more `[printer ...]` sections to your config.
+Here's an example of a multi-printer config:
 Example multi-printer config:
 ```properties
 [printer V2.1111]